AnjaKroon/MiniGPT/README.md

 The `tiktoken` package, used for Byte-Pair Encoding (BPE) tokenization, has known compatibility issues with macOS systems.
 An alternative option is to choose character-wise tokenization.
 Users attempting to run this project on a Mac may need to seek alternative tokenization libraries or run the code within a Docker container or virtual machine that emulates a compatible environment.

 ## Results

-The MiniGPT was trained on two distinct datasets: TinyShakespeare, featuring the poetic and archaic language of Shakespeare's works, and ConservativeVoicesUSA, a compilation of modern conservative dialogue from Joe Rogan podcasts.
-These datasets presented unique challenges and learning opportunities for the model.

 #### Key Observations: